-Click here to download a National Library Week coloring page.
+Click here to download the National Library Week 2022 coloring page.

-Follow the Urbandale Public Library, American Library Association (ALA), and I Love Libraries on social media and join us on social media by using the hashtags #NationalLibraryWeek and #LibrariesTransform.
+Follow the Urbandale Public Library, American Library Association (ALA), and I Love Libraries on social media and join us on social media by using the hashtags #NationalLibraryWeek and #MyLibrary.

 - Urbandale Public Library accounts: Twitter: @UrbandaleLib | Facebook: @UrbandaleLibrary | Instagram: @urbandalelibrary